Editor, journalist and history writer, Jonathan Downs is author of Life in the Industrial Revolution 1770-1809, Discovery at Rosetta—the first

 Peter Daniel, a longterm resident of Egypt, has worked as teacher of Arabic as a foreign language and an Arabic

-Walid El Hamamsy is assistant professor of cultural studies in the Department of English, Cairo University.
-He is the co-editor
+Walid El Hamamsy is assistant professor of cultural studies at Cairo University.
+His academic interests focus on popular culture, comparative

 Nariman Khales Naili al-Warraki was senior Arabic language instructor and former director of the Arabic Language Unit of the Arabic